Donald Trump Might Be On Drugs, Suggests Anthony Scaramucci, Calls Him ‘Diseased Dad’ And ‘Orange Maniac’

 “Let’s remove this guy from the position he’s in,” Scaramucci said.

-Nati followed up the question about Trump’s supposed mental decline by asking Scaramucci if he thought the rumors about Donald Trump supposedly flirting with female members of the White Hosue staff held any water.
+Nati followed up the question about Trump’s supposed mental decline by asking Scaramucci if he thought the rumors about Trump supposedly flirting with female members of the White Hosue staff held any water.

 Again, Scaramucci demurred, claiming not to have seen it in person, but to have “heard reports” of it happening.